AdobeDocs/experience-manager-65.en/help/commerce/cif/migration.md

 ## Non-Cacheable Data and Shopping Interaction

-Client-side requests for non-cacheable data and interactions (for example add-to-cart, search) should go directly to the commerce endpoint (either commerce solution or integration layer) via CDN / Dispatcher.
+Client-side requests for non-cacheable data and interactions (for example, add-to-cart, search) should go directly to the commerce endpoint (either commerce solution or integration layer) via CDN / Dispatcher.
 Remove any calls where AEM was just a proxy.